vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/vm-encryption/README.md

 Instant clones of encrypted parent VMs are also encrypted.
 The encryption adds minimal overhead to the instant clone creation process.
 However, consider the cumulative CPU impact when creating many instant clones simultaneously, such as in VDI desktop pools.

 ### How do I track encryption compliance across my environment?
-Use vRealize Operations or PowerCLI scripts to report on encryption status across your VMs.
+Use VCF Operations (formerly vRealize Operations) or PowerCLI scripts to report on encryption status across your VMs.
 Create custom alarms for non-encrypted VMs that should be encrypted according to policy.
 Regular compliance reporting helps ensure encryption policies are consistently applied.

 ### Can VMs using VM Encryption be backed up?
 Yes.
 VM Encryption is supported for backup and restore operations, however, if your backup software uses the VDDK (standard APIs for backups and restores) the data will be decrypted before being sent to the backup system.
 This lets your backup software do its own deduplication and compression, and operate independently of VM Encryption and vSphere key providers.